pcaston/OpenPeerPower.github.io/source/_integrations/script.markdown

 Script names (e.g., `message_temperature` in the example above) are not allowed to contain capital letters, or dash (minus) characters, i.e., `-`.
 The preferred way to separate words for better readability is to use underscore (`_`) characters.

 </div>

-{% configuration %}
-alias:
-  description: Friendly name for the script.
-  required: false
-  type: string
-icon:
-  description: Icon for the script.
-  required: false
-  type: string
-description:
-  description: A description of the script that will be displayed in the Services tab under Developer Tools.
-  required: false
-  default: ''
-  type: string
-fields:
-  description: Information about the parameters that the script uses; see the [Passing variables to scripts](#passing-variables-to-scripts) section below.
-  required: false
-  default: {}
-  type: map
-  keys:
-    PARAMETER_NAME:
-      description: A parameter used by this script.
-      type: map
-      keys:
-        description:
-          description: A description of PARAMETER_NAME.
-          type: string
-        example:
-          description: An example value for PARAMETER_NAME.
-          type: string
-sequence:
-  description: The sequence of actions to be performed in the script.
-  required: true
-  type: list
-{% endconfiguration %}

 ### Full Configuration